 The recording was key to bringing Briggs to trial and he was prosecuted under the assumption that there was no statute of limitations for pursuing rape cases in the military.
 He was found guilty, sentenced to five months confinement and dismissed from the service.

-Years before the Briggs case, the Uniformed Code of Military Justice held that rape was a crime punishable by death and therefore had no time limit for prosecuting the crime.
+Years before the Briggs case, the Uniform Code of Military Justice held that rape was a crime punishable by death and therefore had no time limit for prosecuting the crime.
 But in 1998, the U.S. Court of Appeals for the Armed Forces, or CAAF, ruled that some rape charges were not punishable by death, and the standard five-year limit for prosecuting most crimes was instated.

 In 2006, however, Congress amended Uniformed Code of Military Justice to ensure that the time limit for rape cases was abolished.
 Briggs’s conviction, as well as others, came after the law was changed.